 “It’s an enormous benefit to our students,” says Dr. Edith Olson, an instructor in Lethbridge College’s School of Environmental Sciences.
 “Instead of listening to us talk and maybe showing a pretty picture, we can say ‘Here it is.
 This is what it looks like.’”

-But why the collection ever came into being and why it took so long to make its way to Lethbridge College is another story completely.
+But why the collection ever came into being is another story completely.

 “We might never know”

 The collection is undoubtedly impressive.
-It contains soil samples from across western Canada, stretching as far north as the Yukon Territory.
+It contains soil samples from across Western Canada, stretching as far north as the Yukon.
 Each one is as unique as a fingerprint, and the effort that went into creating the collection was enormous.

 The process of mounting the monoliths is also arduous, as each has to be carefully mounted to a backboard while preserving its physical features, a truly meticulous combination of art and science.
 “It is a very slow and delicate process to excavate an intact soil monolith and a lot can go wrong and then you might have to start over,” says Miller.
 “In addition, it is a very laborious and delicate process to fill the soil pores with epoxy resin or glue back in the laboratory to ensure the soil structure remains intact and doesn’t fall apart.

 Given how much time was spent building the collection, surprisingly little information exists about why it was collected.

 “We know the collection was complete by roughly 1965, so it was probably made in the '50s and early '60s,” says Dr. Francois Eudes, Alberta Director of Research, Development and Technology for Agriculture and Agri-Food Canada.
 “We tried to reach out to our retirees and question them to see if they had any knowledge about who collected these, but we couldn’t really find out whether it was a group of people or one individual in charge of creating this collection.”